black x icon

 Why Is It So Hard to Consistently Deliver On-Time?

-Allow us to illustrate - below is a usage graph from one of our beverage distribution partners.
-The orange line represents average demand, and the blue line represents actual demand.
+Take a look at the graph below from one of our beverage distribution partners.
+The orange line shows average demand, while the blue line shows actual demand.
+Notice how often the blue spikes well above the orange—that’s the challenge you’re up against.

--Everytime the blue line is above the orange, this distributor would have been putting deadlines at risk and forced to rely on overtime to keep up.
+• When the blue line rises above the orange, this distributor would have been forced to rely on costly overtime just to meet deadlines.

--Everytime the blue line is below the orange line, they would have been paying workers to stand around
+• When the blue line drops below the orange, they would have been paying employees to wait around with little to do.

 Matching Headcount to Demand on a Daily Basis

-Our on-demand marketplace for manufacturing and warehousing labor connects businesses with thousands of skilled and vetted workers at the click of a button, enabling businesses to create a flexible extension of their full-time workforce called a labor pool.
+Our on-demand marketplace for manufacturing and warehousing labor connects businesses with thousands of skilled, vetted workers at the click of a button.
+This allows companies to build a flexible extension of their full-time workforce, known as a labor pool.

 Revenue Growth